botpress/botpress/docs/guide/docs/main/dialog.md

 > **Special cases**: If no condition is defined, the default behavior is that the conversation ends.
 > If there are conditions defined but none match, nothing happens, i.e., the current node stays active, and it will flow when a condition is matched.
 By default, the `onNext` will only be retried after `onReceive` is re-invoked.

-**Destination**: A Transition always have a target that we call a Destination.
+**Destination**: A Transition always has a target that we call a Destination.
 It can be:

 - A different Node
 - A different Flow